 Huntress is not a preventive security solution.
 Huntress was created to find malware that has slipped past preventive products and established a foothold on the host.
-There are three main components to Huntress: Persistent Foothold Detection, Ransomware Canaries, and External Recon.
+There are four main components to Huntress executables: EDR (Process Insights), Persistent Foothold Detection, Ransomware Canaries, and External Recon.

 Since Huntress looks for footholds and malicious processes, it does not scan every file on the system or monitor network traffic.

 Huntress can detect early signs of Ransomware through its Ransomware Canaries feature.